How Fast Should a Website Load? Tips & Best Practices

 We all love a beautiful design.
 It has a big impact on whether or not someone decides to contact us.

 A difficult problem arises, though, when good design comes with poor speed.
-This is the case with WordPress sites the vast majority of the time, and this is due to poor choice of themes.
+This is the case with WordPress websites the vast majority of the time, and this is due to poor choice of themes and WordPress plugins.

-There’s an easy fix - you can use a nice theme but then speed up your pages with plugins that remove unnecessary content and compress it all down into something lightweight and fast.
+There’s an easy fix - you can use a nice theme but then speed up your site load times with plugins that remove unnecessary content and compress it all down into something lightweight and fast.

 Use page speed plugins